Nakh peoples: Etymology of the ethnonym Nakhchi

 The etymology of "Nakhchi" is believed to have come from "Nakh" (people) + "-chi" (suffix) or "Nakh" (people) + "Chuo" (territory).
 Chechen researcher Ahmad Suleymanov claimed that the terms "Nakh" and "Nakhchi" are not the same, and have different foundations and different origins.
-Whatever the case, contemporary historians and linguists agree that the ethnonym includes the term "Nakh" (people).
 Many historians such as Potto, Berge, Gan, Dubrovin believed that it meant "the nation".
 Linguists like Arbi Vagapov have also pointed out that similar terms are found in other Northeast Caucasian languages such as Rutul where "Nukhchi" translates to "Tribesman".

 Chechen ethnographer Umalat Laudaev offered a different etymology for the origin of the ethnonym Nakhchi:

 In primitive times, having not yet been acquainted with arable farming, for lack of bread they (lowland Chechens) ate a large amount of cheese; boasting of their abundance in front of their compatriots who lived in the meager Argun mountains and populous Ichkeria, they called themselves in Chechen "Nakhchoy".
 Cheese in Chechen is called "nakhchi"; the plural form of the word is "nakhchiy", hence the popular name "Nakhchoy", that is, "people abounding with cheese."
 It is also possible that this name was ascribed to the lowland Chechens as a mockery, calling them raw foodists, just as today the Nadterechny Chechens are mockingly called "kaldash yuts nakh", that is, people who eat cottage cheese.
 That the Chechens got the name "Nakhchoy" from cheese is also confirmed by the fact that the Nazrans, who do not speak in the same Chechen language, call cheese "nakhchi", and the Chechens – "Nakhchiy".

 — Umalat Laudaev, "Collection of information about the Caucasian highlanders, Vol. VI."

 This version has been criticized by many authors including the Chechen linguist I. Aliroev who believed the etymology made no sense.
 Linguists and historians such as Shavlaeva and Tesaev, however, believed the etymology confused "Nakhch" (cheese) with the Chechen term "Nakhch" (processed), which has the same root.
 In their version, the etymology would mean "the processed ones" (i.e. the people who are accepted in society due to their qualities and lineage).
 Authors such as Berge mentioned also that the term "Nakhchi" could mean "the people of excellence".